Medicaid Promoting Interoperability Program

 Technology has the potential to transform our health care delivery system and improve the quality of care for the patients we serve.
 Tools such as electronic health records and a health information exchange increase a provider's access to patient's medical information and also provide for more efficient information sharing by reducing error rates and the overall cost of care.
 Health information technology is now an integral part of a long-term solution for improving the quality of life for all Pennsylvanians.

 The Medicaid Electronic Health Records (EHR) Incentive Payment Program was created by the American Reinvestment and Recovery Act and administered by the Centers for Medicare & Medicaid Services.
 This program provides funding to states to develop and administer provider incentive programs.
-In 2018, CMS changed the name of the EHR Incentive Program to Promoting Interoperability Program.
+In 2018, CMS changed the name of the EHR Incentive Program to the Promoting Interoperability Program.

 Modified Stage 2 to Stage 3 MU Measures and Objectives Comparison Tool

 Reminder: CMS is requiring the use of 2015 Edition CEHRT for all providers.
 In addition, all providers must attest to Stage 3 Meaningful Use, as providers may no longer attest to Modified Stage 2.
 Due to this change, we have created a stage comparison tool to support providers and their stakeholders in understanding these changes.